Noah-Samawi/pp4-Web-Application-Security/README.md

 Night was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.

 #### Imagery
-There is tow static images on the site depicting a family dinner on the home page.
-The rest of the imagery will be uploaded by users for their individual securityfeatures.
+There are two static images on the site depicting a person walking across a computer to explain Web Application Security on the home page.
+The rest of the imagery will be uploaded by users for their individual security features.

 #### Fonts
 The main font used for the body of the website is sans-serif, while Playfair Display is used for the main headings on the home page.
 These fonts have been imported via Google Fonts.
 In the event that the main font fails to import correctly, Sans Serif serves as the backup font.